Trondheim Airport, Lade

-Lade Airport (Lade flyplass, Lade flugplatz) was an air station and later civilian airport located at Lade in Trondheim, Norway which was in use from 1940 to 1965.
+Lade Airport (Lade flyplass, Lade flugplatz) was an air station and later civilian airport located at Lade in Trondheim Municipality, Norway which was in use from 1940 to 1965.
 It had a 1140 m concrete runway.

 The facility was built by the Luftwaffe during World War II to provide air defense for Trondheim and as a temporary airport until Værnes Air Station was completed.
 After the end of the war in 1945 the airport was taken over by civilian authorities.
 Trøndelag Flyveselskap operated from Lade from 1946 to 1950.
 The airline folded and was replaced by Trønderfly, which lasted for one year.
 Widerøe then started operating at the airport and continued to do so until its closing, although they never operated scheduled services out of the airport.
 Aviation clubs at the airport were Trondheim Flyklubb and NTH Flyklubb.

 At first Trondheim was mostly served by water aerodromes and from 1952 Trondheim Airport, Værnes became Trondheim's main airport.
 Braathens SAFE operated scheduled flights to Oslo from 1952 to 1956, when they moved to Værnes.
 Lade Airport remained in use until 1965, when it was abandoned to allow for the area to be redeveloped for industry, shopping, and a sports venue.